Satiric misspelling: Word-in-word

-RuSSia/RuSSians or Ruzzia/Ruzzians instead of Russia/Russians after the invasion of Ukraine, referring respectively to SS (thus comparing Russian brutality to Nazi one) and Z (Russian military symbol).

 In internet memes

 Lolcats

 In the mid-2000s, lolcat image macros were captioned with deliberate misspellings, known as "lolspeak", such as a cat asking "I can haz cheezburger?"
 Blogger Anil Dash described the intentionally poor spelling and fractured grammar as "kitty pidgin".

 "B" emoji replacing hard consonants

 The negative squared letter B (🅱️; originally used to represent blood type B) can be used to replace hard consonants as an internet meme.
 This originates from the practice of members of the Bloods replacing the letter C with the letter B, but has been extended to any consonant.
 Common examples are: